-Coronavirus patients transported in plastic boxes and tubes as doctors collapse in hospital
+Coronavirus patients apparently transported in plastic boxes and tubes as Chinese doctors purportedly collapse in hospital

-Terrifying videos of Contagion-like scenes appear to show people infected with coronavirus being taken in boxes and tubes, while doctors collapse in the middle of a hospital.
+Videos of Contagion-like scenes are circulating online, appearing to show people infected with coronavirus being transported in boxes and tubes, and doctors purportedly collapsing in the middle of a hospital.

-A Chinese reporter posted a video to Twitter showing a patient being wheeled from an airport in a large container, news.com.au reports.
+A Chinese reporter posted a video to Twitter that appeared to show a patient being wheeled from an airport in a large container, news.com.au reports.

 In another posted earlier this week by Radio Free Asia Chinese, a patient appears to be sealed in a tube as they are removed from an ambulance in Huizhou, a city in the southern Guangdong province.

-Meanwhile, another video shows doctors appearing to collapse in a hospital in Wuhan, reportedly related to the virus.
+Another video shows doctors appearing to collapse in a hospital in Wuhan, reportedly related to the virus.

 A patient in the US is being kept in a 6m containment room and being treated by a robot with a stethoscope so doctors don't come in contact with the virus.